'Alone In The Dark' Remake Delayed Again: New Release Date, Demo And Pre-Order Details

 Can you pre-order ‘Alone in the Dark’?

-You can pre-order Alone in the Dark right now for USD 60 or THB 2,100 for Xbox Series X/S, PS5 and PC.
+You can pre-order Alone in the Dark right now for USD 60 or HKD 469 for Xbox Series X/S, PS5 and PC.

 THQ Nordic always has pretty spiffy collector’s editions, and they’ve delivered once again with Alone in the Dark.
-You can get the PC version or PS5 version for THB 6,965.
+You can get the PC version or PS5 version for HKD 1,552.

 Unlike some other horror titles, Alone in the Dark will have a physical release for those who love to collect or don’t have access to reliable internet.